Great Himalayan National Park

-The Great Himalayan National Park (GHNP) is a national park in India, located in Kullu region in the state of Himachal Pradesh.
+The Great Himalayan National Park (GHNP) is a national park in India, located in Banjar sub-division of Kullu in the state of Himachal Pradesh.
 The park was established in 1984 and is spread over an area of 1171 km2; elevations within the park range between 1500 and 6000 m.
 The Great Himalayan National Park is a habitat to numerous flora and more than 375 fauna species, including approximately 31 mammals, 181 birds, 3 reptiles, 9 amphibians, 11 annelids, 17 mollusks and 127 insects.
 They are protected under the strict guidelines of the Wildlife Protection Act of 1972; hence any sort of hunting is not permitted.

 In June 2014, the Great Himalayan National Park was added to the UNESCO list of World Heritage Sites, under the criterion of "outstanding significance for biodiversity conservation".

 Biogeography

 The GHNP is at the junction of world's two major biogeographic realms: the Indomalayan realm to the south and the Palearctic realm to the north.
 The temperate forest flora-fauna of GHNP represents the westernmost extension of the Sino-Japanese Region.
 The high elevation ecosystem of the Northwest Himalaya has common plant elements with the adjacent Western and Central Asiatic region.
 As a result of its 4,100 m elevation range the park has a diversity of zones with their representative flora and fauna, such as alpine, glacial, temperate, and subtropical forests.

 These biogeographic elements are result of geological evolution of Himalaya which continues today from the action of plate tectonics and continental drift.
 Over 100 million years ago, the Indian sub-continent broke off from the large, southern landmass, Gondwanaland and moved north.
 It eventually slammed into the northern land mass, Laurasia, and formed the gigantic folded mountains of the Himalaya.
 Due to this union of Gondwanaland and Asiatic landmasses, exchange of flora and fauna was possible and this ultimately led to the unique biogeographical features in the region.